Muqatil ibn Sulayman: Interpretation of Divine Attributes

+Debate with Jahm bin Safwan

 There was an intense theological and political debate that took place in the mosque of Marw between Muqatil and Jahm bin Safwan (d.
 128 H/ 746 CE), regarding the divine attributes and a dispute between two political figures that Muqatil and Jahm were affiliated with.
 Each of them ended up writing a book refuting the other, and Muqatil used his political links to get Jahm expelled from Balkh, having him sent to Termez.
 In 128 H, in a subsequent battle with Muqatil's sponsor, Jahm was killed.
 The accusations of anthropomorphism against Muqatil were seen as the logical opposite to those who held the views of complete denial of Names of God in Islam and its divine attributes by Jahm bin Safwan, to whom the term Jahmiyya was attributed (as the opposite of "Muqatiliyyah").
 The majority of Sunni scholarships thus positioned themselves in the middle, between the two extremes, neither negating God's attributes nor likening them to the creation.

+Reception

 The reputation of Muqatil among medieval scholars of Islam was generally negative, as several notable scholars of Islamic teaching denouncing him, such as: